-1.1 Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan instruction.
-Provide supporting documentation in the corresponding folder.
+Please provide a narrative below describing how data was used from a comprehensive needs assessment of the entire school to identify the needs of all children, particularly those who are failing, or are at-risk of failing to meet State academic standards, and how this analysis was used to plan curriculum, instruction and assessment decisions.

-Disaggregation of student data is determined using MAPS scores; identified subgroups include Socio-Economic (SES), gender, ethnicity, mobility, special education (SED), and English Language Learners (ELL).
-Data is analyzed three times per year to determine areas of need.
-The School Improvement Committee has been meeting with staff as a whole regulary to work on strategies to use the information from MAPS, Acadience, and classroom testing to identify areas of focus as well as strengths.
+Disaggregation of student data is determined using NWEA MAP scores; identified subgroups include Socio-Economic (SES), gender, ethnicity, mobility, special education (SED), and English Language Learners (ELL).
+Data is analyzed three times per year to determine areas of need using Acadience.
+This determines students who are in need of intervention according to the Nebraska Reading Improvement Act.
+Students who qualify are then placed on an Individualized Reading Plan (IRP).
+The School Improvement Committee has been meeting with staff as a whole regulary to work on strategies to use the information from MAP, Acadience, and classroom testing to identify areas of focus as well as strengths.

 1.2 Please provide a narrative below describing how information from parents and community was gathered to identify the needs of the school.
 Provide supporting documentation in the corresponding folder.

-During parent-teacher conferences in the spring, a Parent Involvement Questionnaire is sent out to the parents/community to evaluate if parents/community members are aware of the Title I program and how it works and to assure them that they have opportunities to interact with the program.
-The survey is sent out in the mail and most are returned by students bringing them to school.
+During parent-teacher conferences in the spring, a Parent Involvement Questionnaire is sent out to the parents/community to evaluate if parents/community members are aware of the Title I program and how it parents/community to evaluate if parents/community members are aware of the Title I program and how it works and to assure them that they have opportunities to interact with the program.
+A letter is sent home with students that provides a QR for parents to scan to take the survey or they can request a hard copy.
 The results to each question are then tallied to see how many parents/community members are aware of and are utilizing the program or wish to utilize the program.
 Suggestions and/or recommendations they may have to build the program are encouraged.
+Cognia surveys from students, parents, and staff are also utilized to identify the needs of the school.

 1.3 Please provide a narrative below describing the on-going improvement efforts, which should support the Continuous School Improvement Plan.
 Provide supporting documentation in the corresponding folder.
 All building staff participate in building level in-service and training through Staff Development.
-The district has initiated a variety of workshops and training to support the school improvement plans at the district and building levels.
-Such trainings include, but are not limited to: Acadience training with ESU 13 staff; Crisis Prevention Intervention training; Scootpad training; Mimio board training; curriculum development; assessment/standards; Danielson training; Amplify training; and training in 95% Group Inc.-10 success factors for literacy intervention.
+The district has initiated a variety of workshops and trainings to support the school improvement plans at the district and building levels.
+Such trainings include, but are not limited to: Acadience training with ESU 13 staff; Crisis Prevention Intervention training; Reveal Math training; Mimio board training; curriculum development; assessment/standards; Danielson training; Instructional Partners; MTSS training; Amplify training; and .
 Paraprofessionals participate in Staff Development when appropriate and have completed coursework relevant to their positions.
 Project Para as been completed by support staff to meet guidelines of NDE.